gradle/gradle/design-docs/java-annotation-processing.md

  * each entry in `processorArgs` is added as `-Akey=value` arguments
  * `proc` with a value of `none` is added as a `-proc:none` argument
  * `proc` with a value of `only` is added as a `-proc:only` argument
+ * Add integration test with an annotation processor in the `compileOnly` configuration and an empty `compileJava.processorpath`, and verify that it ran (checks non-regression)
+ * Add integration test with an annotation processor in the `compileJava.options.processorpath` and another in the `compileOnly` configuration, and verify that the former ran but the latter didn't
+ * TODO: more integration tests

 ### Story - Add processor path to `SourceSet`